Euro 2024 - Serbia 0-1 England: Jude Bellingham stars as Three Lions hold on in second half to top Group C

 England edged to a 1-0 victory over Serbia in their Euro 2024 opener to go top of Group C.

-Gareth Southgate's side impressed in the opening 45 minutes, with the brilliant Jude Bellingham heading them in front after just 13 minutes from Bukayo Saka's deflected cross.
+Gareth Southgate's side impressed in the first half, with the brilliant Jude Bellingham heading them in front after just 13 minutes from Bukayo Saka's deflected cross.

-They should have then doubled their lead when Kyle Walker burst into the box midway through that first half but sent his cross-shot wide of the far post and beyond the reach of Phil Foden and Harry Kane.
+They should have then doubled their lead when Kyle Walker burst into the box but sent his cross-shot wide of the far post and beyond the reach of Phil Foden and Harry Kane.

 That failure to capitalise on their dominance led to a nervous end to the half and there was a momentum shift after the interval.
 Serbia stepped up, England lost their way.